Elin-Modding-Resources/Elin.Docs/articles/10_Transpiler 101/transpiler_walkthrough.md

 When calling a method, the arguments are pushed onto the stack from left to right in order.
 For class methods(that are not static and are bound to the instance), a hidden **`this`** class instance will be passed as the 1st argument, extending index of the rest of arguments by `1`.
 After calling a method, all arguments will be popped and the return value(if any), will be left on the stack.

+## Stack Balance

-A common mistake people make is not keeping the stack balanced, even if the code logic seems correct.
+A common mistake people make is not keeping the stack balanced, even if the code logic seems correct, and this will result confusing IL exceptions thrown by Harmony.

+For example, you replaced a stack-manipulating instruction with an unconditional branch to the end of the method, which effectively skips the entire execution.
+Harmony does a single pass test for stack balance before it transpiles, and the line we replaced will cause the instruction region that we branched over to unbalance the stack - even if these instructions will never be executed.

 ## Code Matcher